tenable/access-undenied-aws/README.md

 ```
 aws-access-undenied --profile my-profile analyze --events-file cloudtrail_events.json
 ```
-(note that the location of the profile flag must be before the sub-command (which in this case is `analyze`)
+(note that the location of the profile flag must be before the sub-command (which in this case is `analyze`).

 The role running aws-access-undenied should be granted the appropriate permissions, to do so:
-1. Attach the `SecurityAudit` managed policy
+1. Attach the `SecurityAudit` managed policy.
 2. If you would like to scan cross-account assets and analyze service control policies, attach the following inline policy.
 This policy allows AccessUndenied to assume roles in your other accounts:
 ```json
 {